nikita-0209/downscale-sst/README.md

 ### Installing

-After ensuring you have the above mentioned versions of Tensorflow and Python, in a Colab notebook, the other two prerequisties can be installed as:
+After ensuring you have the above mentioned versions of Tensorflow and Python.
+The other two prerequisties can be installed in a Colab notebook as:

 NetCDF:
 ```